Skip to main content

 The IPC client runs a single long-lived processing loop that is shared across every peer and every message.
 Historically any transport or crypto error tore that loop down, which meant a single transient failure (a handshake timeout, a peer disconnecting mid-send, a malformed frame) permanently disabled the shared client and it never recovered.

-This trait lets each layer classify its own errors so the client can distinguish the two cases:
+This trait lets each layer classify its own errors so the client can distinguish the cases:

-Implementations should classify errors at construction, where the most context is available, and default ambiguous cases to recoverable.
+Implementations should classify errors at construction, where the most context is available, and default ambiguous cases to ErrorKind::Other.
 Failing open keeps the shared client alive, which is almost always the safer choice.

 Required Methods§